AhmedHegazy121/SQL-Projects/README.md

 - **Data Management:** Inserted, updated, and queried data while maintaining integrity.
 - **Reporting and Analytics:** Created insightful reports to analyze library usage and trends.

----

 ### **Tools Used**
 - **GitHub Codespaces:** A cloud-based development environment for seamless SQL practice.
 - **SQL:** For database management and querying.

----

 ### **How to Use This Repository**
 1. Clone the repository.
 2. Open the SQL files in your preferred SQL editor or GitHub Codespaces.
 3. Run the queries against your database to see the results.

----

 ### **License**
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Happy querying! 🚀

-This repository contains my solutions to the **Level Up: SQL** course challenges.
-These challenges focused on real-world scenarios, such as managing a library database, tracking book loans, and generating reports.
-Below are the key tasks I completed, along with insights and SQL queries.

 ### [🚀 Streamlining Restaurant Data Management with SQL](https://github.com/AhmedHegazy121/portfolioProjects/blob/main/Rs) | [Video](https://www.linkedin.com/posts/hegazy-ahmed_sql-dataanalytics-databasemanagement-ugcPost-7289398322123972608-ENXp?utm_source=share&utm_medium=member_desktop)